Odometer Rollback: How to Spot and Prevent Odometer Fraud

 Earlier, we mentioned a case where an employee rolled back the odometer to erase their trail.
 Adding Timeero’s route replay to your tech stack makes it easy to catch dishonest employees.

-As the name suggests, this feature enables you to recreate the employees’ route while clocked in.
+As the name suggests, this feature allows you to recreate an employee’s driving route.

-You can see where an employee was during the day and open the breadcrumbs to zero in on intricate details such as their speed.
+You can see where an employee was during the workday and open the breadcrumbs to zero in on details such as driving speed, total miles traveled, and the time spent at each location.

-This, coupled with the mileage tracker, can hint at whether an employee has altered the vehicle odometer readings.
-You’ll be able to ascertain whether they took a scenic route during business hours and make an informed decision.
+Coupled with the mileage tracker, Timeero’s Route Replay feature can hint at whether an employee has altered the vehicle’s odometer readings.

 Segmented Tracking

 If you have a field sales team, there are more pressing issues to worry about than odometer fraud.
-The time they spend with the customer is a good case in point.
-Ideally, each sales rep should spend quality time with potential customers to earn their business.
+Tracking the time they spend with each customer is a good case in point.
+Ideally, each sales rep should spend quality time with potential clients to earn their business.

-Ordinally, the reps have to clock in when they arrive at the client’s location and clock out as they leave, which can be time-consuming.
-Timeero segmented tracking saves your sales rep from unnecessary hassle.
-Reps clock in once, complete business tasks, and clock out when done for the day.
+Typically, sales reps clock in when they arrive at a client’s location and clock out as they leave, which can be time-consuming.
+Timeero’s segmented tracking saves your sales rep from this unnecessary hassle.
+With Timeero, sales reps only need to clock in once, complete business tasks, and clock out when they are done for the day.

 Suggested Mileage

 Generally, the more miles a vehicle covers, the more wear and tear your vehicle will experience.
-The suggested mileage feature evaluates past trips to propose the shortest distance to each destination.
+Timeero’s suggested mileage feature evaluates past trips to propose the shortest distance to each destination.
 It minimizes the distance the vehicle covers, thus reducing maintenance costs.
-Learn more in our full Timeero review
+Learn more in our full Timeero review.

 Once you've found the perfect vehicle for your business needs, you must protect its integrity and value.
 This is where a top-tier mileage tracking app like Timeero steps in.